-Watney Mann was acquired by Grand Metropolitan, the owner of Truman’s Brewery and a host of hospitality concerns, for £405 million in 1972.
+Watney Mann was subject to a hostile takeover by Grand Metropolitan, the owner of Truman’s Brewery and a host of hospitality concerns, for £405 million in 1972.
 At the time it represented the largest takeover in British history.
-Following the takeover Grand Metropolitan controlled one third of London’s public houses.
+The acquisition placed Grand Metropolitan in control of over one third of London’s public houses.

 In an effort to lower production costs Watney Mann began to brew using a grist of up to 50 percent raw barley with added bacterial enzymes from 1971.
 The proportion of raw barley was increased to up to 70 percent of the grist from 1973.

-Following a successful launch the sales of Watney’s Red began to decline, and remained stubbornly behind those of rival Double Diamond.
-The recipe was adjusted twice to increase ABV and original gravity in 1973.
-Richard Boston (1938 – 2006), a beer writer for The Guardian, derided the tactic as “desperate”, and argued that “Watney’s themselves are becoming uncomfortably aware that people don’t like their beer”.
+Following a successful launch, the sales of Watney’s Red began to decline, and volumes remained stubbornly behind those of Double Diamond.
+The recipe was adjusted twice to increase ABV and original gravity in 1973, a tactic that Richard Boston (1938 – 2006), a beer writer for The Guardian, derided as “desperate”.
+Boston argued that “Watney’s themselves are becoming uncomfortably aware that people don’t like their beer”.